Review by Sheila Hamilton

 Lynda Cowles runs Tarot Chest, an online store specializing in tarot and related goodies.
 In 2007, she wrote and co-produced the beginner's DVD, Tarot Stripped Bare, and she can regularly be found musing at her Archertarot blog.
 She is currently writing her first tarot book.

-See card images from the Victorian Romantic Tarot
+See sample card images from the Victorian Romantic Tarot

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images